Chainlink (LINK) 101 - Everything You Need To Know

 Is Chainlink Worth the Investment?

 Cryptocurrencies like LINK have two major strengths that make them an invaluable future-proof asset.
-In the first place, LINK has an intrinsic value that is pegged on the performance of Chainlink platform.
+In the first place, LINK has an intrinsic value that is pegged on the performance of the Chainlink platform.
 The world is slowly moving from legacy systems to trustless ecosystems like Ethereum and Bitcoin because of faster transaction speeds and better security.
 This means demand for blockchain-based tokens will likely go up in future.

 To appreciate the profit potential of cryptocurrency, one only needs to look at the performance of the digital currencies since their inception to date.
 LINK, for instance, made incredible progress from its launch in September 2017 where its price was just $0.19.
-By August 2020, one LINK token fetched $19.59, implying a growth of 10,024% in a space of three years!
+By August 2020, one LINK token fetched $19.59, implying growth of 10,024% in a space of three years!

-If Chainlink gets more traction in future, one can only imagine what the value of one LINK token would be.
+If it gets more traction in future, one can only imagine what the value of one LINK token would be.
 There is a reason to pay higher attention to this space because the world is increasingly accepting blockchain.
-Whether or not Chainlink is worth the investment, one need to look at what the ecosystem has achieved so far and then extrapolate this performance five years or more into the future.
+Whether or not Chainlink is worth the investment, one needs to look at what the ecosystem has achieved so far and then extrapolate this performance five years or more into the future.

 Yes.
 LINK tokens facilitate transactions over the Chainlink network.
 Because the network’s use cases have the potential to revolutionise entire industries, such as finance, there is no doubt that LINK has a huge role to play in future.

 Yes.
 Many reputable cryptocurrency exchanges such as Coinbase support LINK, meaning you can buy or sell the token with ease.
 You can also exchange the token for other digital currencies such as Bitcoin (BTC) and Ether (ETH).